Our Brexit Promise

 As the discussion surrounding the UK’s relationship with the European Union continues, it’s understandable that you may have questions when it comes to booking your next holiday, especially to Europe.
 That’s why we’d like to take this opportunity to reassure you that, when you book your holiday with Leger, you are completely protected, whatever the outcome.

-Whilst there may be some changes post-Brexit, in any event, the UK will enter a transition period in which everything will stay the same until the end of 2020.
-You will not need a visa until at least 2021, flights will operate as normal throughout the EU, in the event of a no deal, the UK is intending to re-join the Interbus Agreement therefore coach travel should not be affected and, as per existing advice, appropriate travel insurance will protect you in the event of illness or accident.
-However, it is recommended that you ensure your passport is valid for at least 6 months after your planned date of arrival in the EU.
+As it currently stands, the UK will remain a part of the EU until at least the 31st January 2020.
+Whilst there is still no confirmation of a deal, UK Citizens can be assured that flights will operate as normal throughout the EU, even in the event of a no deal scenario.
+In the event that a deal is agreed, the UK will enter a transition period meaning everything will stay the same until the end of December 2020.
+In the case of a no deal, the UK is intending to re-join the Interbus Agreement therefore coach travel should not be affected, and both the European Commision and British government have offered reassurance that air travel will operate as usual.
+As per existing advice, appropriate travel insurance will protect you in the event of illness or accident, however, it is recommended that you ensure your passport is valid for at least 6 months after your planned date of arrival in the EU.

 Brexit Frequently Asked Questions